fasttime/JScrewIt/Features.md

 ### `NO_OLD_SAFARI_LF`
 A string representation of dynamically generated functions where the character at index 22 is a line feed \("\\n"\).

-_Available in Chrome, Internet Explorer, Safari 9.0+, Opera, Android Browser and Node.js._
+_Available in Internet Explorer, Safari 9.0+, Android Browser and Node.js before 10._
 <a name="NO_V8_SRC"></a>
 ### `NO_V8_SRC`
 A string representation of native functions typical for Firefox, Internet Explorer and Safari.<br>